thetechnicalchallenge/collection-type-manager/README.md

   }
 });
 ```
-When using Sortable, the names of your form fields are automatically updated to respect the order you have chosen.
-So you don't have to worry about your request to process your form data.
+> When using Sortable, the names of your form fields are automatically updated to respect the order you have chosen.
+So you don't have to worry about your

-*Feel free to suggest a PR, advices or simply add a star to the [GitHub repository](https://github.com/thetechnicalchallenge/collection-type-manager) if this library seems relevant to you.*
+> request to process your form data.

 Cheers.